 UPDATE: Apparently, shortly after we published this review, the owners closed BonFire Grill.
-We hope it is only temporary.
+They have since reopened with a new chef.

 Now, there’s a new kid on the block to explore.
 BonFire Grill, located on Tomball’s Main Street (aka FM 2920), is a newish establishment that has been drawing in both locals and those willing to make a drive to the quaint suburban town.
 BonFire has been enjoying great buzz in the Woodlands Area Foodies discussion group, and any place that this knowledgeable group raves about is worth investigating.

 Finding BonFire grill is not an easy task.
 The sign is tiny.
 But your investigative skills will soon be rewarded.

 Stepping inside, we were immediately taken with the warm, inviting setting.
 The vintage gas station has been converted into a cozy bistro.
 On our Thursday night visit, the dining room was packed; we snagged the one available table in the corner.
 The rustic dining room and connected open kitchen were bustling with energy and activity; this could be a hot new spot in Montrose if you didn’t know you were in Tomball.